by Katherine Poseidon

 Tip: If it's too hot for serious archaeological exploration, the Archaeological Museum of Heraklion is truly unmissable.
 The museum recently reopened after a seven year renovation, and the wait was totally worth it, as it is now one of Greece's top historical attractions.
 Its new exhibition spaces gather together treasures from the island's rich history, including the Phaistos Disc, covered with mysterious symbolic inscriptions that have eluded archaeologists.
 Check it out for yourself and see what you can make of the code!

-Unique day tours from Heraklio to make your day!
+Unique tours and activities in Heraklio to make your day!

 #2 Mysterious Castles and Winding Alleys